JibranBaksh/ProjectGhost/README.md

 A Hobby Project
 ---

-This repository contains a few HTMl Games and Webpages, I made back in 2019 after reading a few books.
+This repository contains a webpage and a few other assets, I made back in 2019 after reading a few books.

-I hope you enjoy the games.

-This page along with the included games were created with Atom.
+This page was created with Atom.

 ## Contributing